by Cheryl Anderson, CCAP Staff Attorney

 Unfortunately, without malice on the part of county clerks, remittiturs are often simply added to the stack of papers in a superior court file, without anyone realizing that further action by the trial court is necessary.
 For this reason, it is appellate counsel's responsibility to take whatever steps are necessary to ensure a successful transition back to the trial court and implementation of the appellate court’s order.

 Generally speaking, if the case has been reversed when the remittitur issues, and depending on the nature of the win, appellate counsel might need to notify the superior court judge to get the case promptly calendared.
-Also, if the appeal has resulted in reversal entitling the client to release, appellate counsel should consider seeking a stipulation from the Attorney General for the immediate issuance of the remittitur.
-Appellate counsel should also contact and coordinate with trial counsel.
+Appellate counsel should also contact and coordinate with trial counsel to make those appearances.
 Rightly or wrongly, some superior courts take the view that it is the attorneys’ responsibility to get the case on calendar.
 The court clerk may or may not contact the attorneys to get the ball rolling.
 Consider the following situations:

 The plea withdraw situation is the area where there have been the most serious mistakes and prejudices to the client.
 The appellant is often not brought to court, and often does not know how to enforce his rights.
 The time within which to withdraw his plea expires, and appellant loses the benefit of his win.
 For this reason, the plea withdrawal situation requires the most action and monitoring on the part of appellate counsel.
 This being said, if something nonetheless goes wrong, there may be a remedy, such as a motion to recall the remittitur or a writ procedure.
 In such a situation, the panel attorney should contact CCAP.